Epawlakos/Getting-and-Cleaning-Data-Course-Project/README.md

 After merging the data sets, labels are added, and only columns involving the mean or std are kept.

 The script returns a tidy data set with the means of the desired columns.
-(Note: this data set is saved as 'tidy.txt' and is included in the repository)
+(Note: this data set is saved as 'TidyData.txt' and is included in the repository)